Vine mealybugs (VMB) can cause severe damage in your vineyard in several ways:

 Best Use Guidelines: Adult VMB’s are ignored by Anagyrus, they prefer to only attack 3rd to 4th stage instars, Anagyrus are very good at finding scattered pockets of VMB in vineyards, but high ant activity severely reduce its’ effectiveness.
 Anagyrus reproduce slowly.
 Females lay only 45 eggs, yielding poor results with high pest levels.

-Release Rates: Growers typically release Anagyrus every two weeks at a rate of 200-250 per acre/release.
+Release Rates: 4 to 8 releases are typically required per season for VMB control.
+Growers typically release Anagyrus every two weeks at a rate of 200-250 per acre/release.
 However, Anagyrus release rates vary greatly by region and depending on abundance of ant activity.